georgiansof/Monopoly--OOP-project/README.md

               /     |     \
     Neighborhood  Factory  TrainStation

   Board class will use a circular list of BoardTiles.
+Tile types will be stored so it will be safe to use static_cast.

-The type of the tile will be determined using runtime polymorphism.
+  ChanceCards will use runtime polymorphism.

 ### Tema 0